 Eric Windholz is a Senior Lecturer and Associate with the Monash Centre for Commercial Law and Regulatory Studies.

-Eric brings to his research a unique combination of perspectives born from more than 25 years experience working, first, in heavily regulated industries (in Australia, Hong Kong and New York), second as a regulator of industry and, now, as an academic specialising in regulatory theory and practice.
+Eric brings to his research a unique multi-disciplinary perspective born from more than 25 years experience working, first, in heavily regulated industries (in Australia, Hong Kong and New York), second as a regulator of industry and, now, as an academic specialising in regulatory theory and practice.

 Eric has a PhD from Monash University, a MBA from Melbourne University, a Bachelor of Economics and Bachelor of Laws (First Class Honours), also from Monash University, and a Graduate Diploma in Company Secretarial Practice.
 Eric is a barrister and solicitor of the Supreme Court of Victoria and High Court of Australia, and a licensed legal consultant in the State of New York, USA.

 Eric is the author of Governing through Regulation: Public Policy, Regulation and the Law (Routledge, 2018).
 Eric also have written numerous book chapters and articles.
 These articles have been published in both general law journals and specialist journals in sport, employment and business law, public policy, public administration, health and safety policy and practice, labour history and environmental law and policy - reflecting the multi-disciplinary perspective he brings to his work.